-BOTOX® (onabotulinumtoxinA) is a prescription medicine that is injected into muscles and used to treat increased muscle stiffness in elbow, wrist, and finger muscles in people 18 years and older with upper limb spasticity.
+BOTOX® (onabotulinumtoxinA) is a prescription medicine that is injected into muscles and used to treat increased muscle stiffness in elbow, wrist, finger, and thumb muscles in people 18 years and older with upper limb spasticity.

 important safety information

 BOTOX® may cause serious side effects that can be life threatening.
 Call your doctor or get medical help right away if you have any of these problems any time (hours to weeks) after injection of BOTOX®: